Creating Formula Fields in SuiteAnalytics Workbook

 Editing Context Values

-In the following example, you can change the context value of the type field.
-By default, the type field displays results by showing the name.
-If you change the context value, the field displays results by showing the ID.
+In this example, you can change the context value of the type field.
+By default, the type field displays names, but if you change the context value, it displays the ID instead.

 Note: